thomasdondorf/puppeteer-cluster/README.md

 * TODO maxCPU, maxMemory example

 ## TODO
-* priority for jobs
-* Continue a previously started cluster process
 * Run multiple tasks per job
 * Check what happens if puppeteer is unable to run (not corretly installed, etc.)

+## Ideas / Long term TODO
+* Continue a previously started cluster process
+* Priority for jobs
+* Give tasks name (seems more complicated than useful to me right now)

 ## Features
 Use this library, if you need a relibable crawler based on puppeteer.
 This library takes care of: